liyipeng-moon/Triple-N-Docs/docs/MetaData.md

 # MetaData about each session

+We have some meta-data about each session, mainly

 ### ROI Definition File: `exclude_area.xls`
 Contains manually defined Regions of Interest (ROIs) for each session.